mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 <b> Download Training and Test Images: </b> <br><br>
  The <b>Train</b> dataset is from the Yang's site:
- <a href="http://www.ifp.illinois.edu/~jyang29/"> http://www.ifp.illinois.edu/~jyang29/ </a> which is provided here, if you download or clone this repository.
+ <a href="http://www.ifp.illinois.edu/~jyang29/"> http://www.ifp.illinois.edu/~jyang29/ </a> which is provided here, if you download or clone this repository (in folder Data/Training).

  You can download the dataset sets via the following links:<br>
   <ul>